twonoise/usbmidi/README.md

 # usbmidi
-AtMega MIDI 1.0 Bridge/Echo, with GCC, Linux, ALSA, and JACK
+AtMega MIDI Bridge/Echo, with GCC, Linux, ALSA, and JACK

 The goals of this research
 ==========================

 * Determine if regular USB-serial code can be used as MIDI bridge, using MIDI USB descriptors: **Done.**
-* Conduct all required tests, to determine if this solution is adequate and fast enough to be reference code for latency (RTT) measurements, as well as for regular MIDI 1.0 bridge: **You decide if it is done.**
+* Conduct all required tests, to determine if this solution is adequate and fast enough to be reference code for MIDI 2.0/1.0 latency (RTT) measurements, as well as for regular MIDI 1.0 bridge: **You decide if it is done.**

 Target platform is **CJMCU Beetle** 16 MHz with hardware USB Full speed.
 But note that its resonator is ceramic, use with caution.
 To be useful as real 24h stage use MIDI bridge, we need to use quartz crystal in place of ceramic one, and, have exactly zero length USB cable (incl. enclosure internal USB cables).
 But even in this case nothing can be guaranteed, because of sensitive and stateful nature of USB bus itself.